narbone/express_shopify_api/README.md

 ```
 npm start
 ```
-and on your favourite browser type: http://localhost:3000/files/form_file_upload/shopify_assets
+and your default browser should automatically open the following URL: http://localhost:3000/files/form_file_upload/shopify_assets

 ### Who do I talk to? ###